Antisemitism and the New Testament: Gospel of John

-Although the modern consensus is that the term "Ioudaioi" (Jews) in John refers exclusively to religious authorities, the basis for this statement has been challenged and John's use of the term "Ioudaioi" remains a complex and debated area of biblical scholarship, though it is accepted that it is not a case of antisemitism.
+Although the modern consensus is that the term "Ioudaioi" (Jews) in John refers exclusively to religious authorities, the basis for this statement has been challenged, and John's use of the term "Ioudaioi" remains a complex and debated area of biblical scholarship, though it is accepted that it is not a case of antisemitism.
 New Testament scholar J.G.
 Dunn writes:

 The Fourth Evangelist is still operating within a context of intra-Jewish factional dispute, although the boundaries and definitions themselves are part of that dispute.
 It is clear beyond doubt that once the Fourth Gospel is removed from that context, and the constraints of that context, it was all too easily read as an anti-Jewish polemic and became a tool of anti-semitism.
 But it is highly questionable whether the Fourth Evangelist himself can fairly be indicted for either anti-Judaism or anti-semitism.

 Reflecting the consensus that John's use of the term refers strictly to Jewish religious authorities, some modern translations, such as Today's New International Version, remove the term "Jews" and replace it with more specific terms to avoid antisemitic connotations.
-For example, Messianic Bibles, as well as the Jesus Seminar, often translate this as "Judeans", i.e. residents of Judea, in contrast to residents of Galilee.
+For example, Messianic Bibles, as well as the Jesus Seminar, often translate this as "Judeans” (residents of Judea) in contrast to residents of Galilee.

 Later commentary

 Successive generations of Christians read in the Gospel of John the collective guilt of Jews, universally and in all generations, in the death of Christ.
 John's use of the collective expression "the Jews" is likely explained by the historical circumstances and audience for which he wrote.
-With the destruction of the Temple in 70 AD, the Jewish priesthood, and thus the class of the Sadducees was massacred and thus ceased to exist, due to its role in the First Jewish–Roman War.
-As John wrote his Gospel after these events, for a gentile audience, he spoke generically of Jews, rather than specifying a group within Judaism that no longer existed and that would have been unfamiliar to his readers.
+With the destruction of the Temple in 70 AD, the Jewish priesthood, and thus the class of the Sadducees, was massacred and thus ceased to exist, due to its role in the First Jewish–Roman War.
+As John wrote his Gospel after these events for a Gentile audience, he spoke generically of Jews rather than specifying a group within Judaism that no longer existed and would have been unfamiliar to his readers.